students walking on campus

 • Develop and maintain systems and policies for purchasing in Blackboard.
 Develop purchasing standards for various routine purchases.

-• Manage the College water cooler vendor, review monthly invoices for accuracy and submit for payment.
+• Manage the University water cooler vendor, review monthly invoices for accuracy and submit for payment.
 Conduct annual inventory of campus-wide rented coolers.
 Report any cooler damages/replacements on campus to the vendor.

-• Provide purchasing guidance and leadership to College staff, administrative, and faculty employees (end users).
+• Provide purchasing guidance and leadership to University staff, administrative, and faculty employees (end users).

 • Perform all aspects of the Purchasing Department requirements: